gbv/PICA-Data/README.md

 the cataloging format Pica3 which can losslessly be convert to PICA+ and vice versa.

-Records in PICA::Data are encoded either as as array of arrays, the inner arrays representing PICA fields, or as an object with two fields, `_id` and `record`, the latter holding the record as array of arrays, and the former holding the record identifier, stored in field `003@`, subfield `0`.
+Records in PICA::Data are encoded either as array of arrays, the inner arrays representing PICA fields, or as an object with two fields, `_id` and `record`, the latter holding the record as array of arrays, and the former holding the record identifier, stored in field `003@`, subfield `0`.
 For